depinwhale/growth-program/README.md

 Spore.fun Ambassadors are enthusiastic community members who volunteer to assist Spore.fun in marketing, community management, content creation, etc. and receiving $PHA as compensation for their efforts.

 As of March 2025, the Phala Network Ambassador Program consists of 1 Head Ambassador, 2 Senior Ambassadors and 5 Ambassadors.
 These active Ambassadors share a monthly token pool distributed based on their performances.
 Spore.fun plans to recruit 30 more Ambassadors in the latter half of the year of 2024.
-If you meet the criteria, and are interested in becoming part of the Spore.fun Ambassador Program, please fill out the [application]([https://bit.ly/AmbsApp](https://docs.google.com/forms/d/e/1FAIpQLSca5gH-TF55T886_ImKkbmKLYBda3JHJN6NXT9YyE_3mXm-UQ/viewform?usp=sharing)).
+If you meet the criteria, and are interested in becoming part of the Spore.fun Ambassador Program, please fill out the application: https://docs.google.com/forms/d/e/1FAIpQLSca5gH-TF55T886_ImKkbmKLYBda3JHJN6NXT9YyE_3mXm-UQ/viewform?usp=sharing.

 ## Criteria: